-I’d somehow never heard of Garden of the Gods until I started planning a trip to Colorado Springs.
+I’d somehow never heard of Garden of the Gods until I started planning my trip, yet quickly found that it’s one of the top attractions in Colorado Springs.
 As soon as I saw pictures of it, I knew I’d have to visit.
 It’s an incredible naturally formed area full of red rock formations that will dazzle you.
 I loved wandering through the enormous boulders and spires and marveling at the power of nature.
 Bring your camera and some hiking boots and be prepared to explore some awe-inspiring scenery.
 Best of all?
-It’s free!
+Visiting Garden of the Gods is free!

 Perkins Central Gardens Trail

-This was the easiest but also the most crowded trail that we explored.
-It’s a paved, relatively flat trail through some of the large rock formations close to the entrance.
+This was the easiest but also the most crowded out of the Garden of the Gods trails that we explored.
+It’s a paved, relatively flat walk through some of the large rock formations close to the entrance.
 It’s also wheelchair accessible.
-There were a couple parking areas, including one solely for handicapped parking, that offered easy access to it, and they were packed by 9:30 am on a Saturday.
+There were a couple of parking areas, including one solely for handicapped parking, that offered easy access to it, and they were packed by 9:30 am on a Saturday.
 This trail is a great place to start your visit and get a feel for the rock formations and history of the park.
 My favorite was the Kissing Camels because they really do look like two camels smooching.
 Don’t skip the informational signs posted along the pathway, as they give good details about how the park came to be.

 Siamese Twins Trail

-This one was our favorite thing at Garden of the Gods.
+This one was our favorite Garden of the Gods trail.
 It’s a short round trip that brings you to a huge red rock formation.
 The “twins” are two red rock formations with a natural window in between.
 From the right angle, you have a perfect view of Pikes Peak through the gap.
-There are plenty of other cool formations to explore in that area.
-This one is a little tougher than the Central Gardens trail as it involves a few stairs and walking over loose dirt, but most people in reasonable shape should be able to complete it.
-The parking area was a bit of a challenge and we almost gave up and moved on because there weren’t any spaces available, but we got luck and a few people returned to their cars right before we left.
+There are plenty of other cool formations to explore in that area too.
+This one is a little tougher than the Central Gardens trail as it involves a few stairs and walking over loose dirt and gravel, but most people in reasonable shape should be able to complete it.
+If you only have a short amount of time for Garden of the Gods hiking, don’t miss this trail.
+The parking area for the Siamese Twins Trail was a bit of a challenge and we almost gave up and moved on because there weren’t any spaces available, but we got lucky and a few people returned to their cars right before we left.
 There is another parking area a bit further away that allows relatively easy access to the trailhead, but it adds about a quarter mile to the hike.

 Permits for this are required, but climbers with the proper equipment and experience can do some climbing in certain areas of the park.
 Be sure to only climb in areas where it’s allowed, as there are signs warning of dangers in different parts of the garden.